JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this step, you can visualize summaries of the data.
 A feature table will
-generate summary statistics, including how many sequencies are associated with
+generate summary statistics, including how many sequences are associated with
 each sample.

   1. Click 'Feature table' and then the "Build feature table" link.
 When